4 Simple Tips to Help an Addicted Loved One Who Doesn’t Want Help

 It is, of course, important you consider what is most appropriate for you in your individual case.
 Formal interventions pay particular attention to both timing and dosage and if you find that you are unable to help the addict in your life on your own, it may be a good idea to stage an intervention with a professional interventionist.

 Perhaps the most important thing you need to know if you want to help an addict is – what is the next step?
 It is vital to know and communicate that the intention of the conversation or intervention is not to place blame or scold someone for their behaviour, but to provide real, feasible assistance to improve the situation.
 Familiarise yourself with treatment options and treatment centres in your area, but also think outside of the box.

 For many people, receiving addiction treatment in a foreign setting, away from triggers and familiar people and situations, can greatly improve their recovery experience.
 Also consider possible rebuttals from the addict regarding cost, time off from work, childcare, etc. and be ready with solutions for these potential barriers so they are left without excuses to get help.

 The Dawn Medical Rehab and Wellness Centre offers quality addiction treatment programmes in a luxury setting and provides a safe refuge from toxic influences and triggers.
-For more information on addiction recovery for your loved one, or advice on how to help an addict who doesn’t want your help, please contact us today for a consultation.
+For more information on addiction recovery for your loved one, or advice on how to help an addict who doesn’t want your help, please contact us today for a no-cost and confidential consultation.